+• Local government must be a partner with the state and federal government in the process of developing regulations, policies, and funding allocation methods.

+developing and funding public/private partnerships to address human service needs.

-- The federal and state governments should allow local governments maximum flexibility in developing and funding public/private partnerships to address human service needs. - Local government must be a partner with the state and federal government in the process of developing regulations, policies, and allocation methods. - The State should require interagency review of regulations to reconcile existing conflicts and to avoid duplication or conflict among agencies. - The State should share data with communities and build a comprehensive human services data base to promote greater planning coordination and evaluation of services.
+The federal and state governments should allow local governments maximum flexibility in

+• The State should require interagency review of regulations to reconcile existing conflicts and to avoid duplication or conflict among agencies.

+• The State should share data with communities and build a comprehensive human services data base to promote greater planning coordination and evaluation of services.